rickhohler/repo-merger/RUNBOOK.md

 1. Populate `--scan-source` with the golden repo and fragment directories (or let `--scan-create-structure` create it).
-2. Run the scan command with your desired flags (`--mode merge`, `--dry-run`, etc.) to build workspaces and run analysis/merge for each detected golden repo automatically.
+2. Run the scan command with your desired flags (`--mode merge`, `--dry-run`, etc.).
+Each detected golden repo (bare or non-bare) is mirrored into its own workspace identifier and any new fragments are ingested automatically.
-3. Inspect `scan_report.json` for classification decisions and `scan_manifest.json` for ingestion history.
+3. Inspect `scan_report.json` for classification decisions (including bare repo detections) and `scan_manifest.json` for ingestion history.
 Manually copy/update golden repos inside the workspace as needed; subsequent scans remain idempotent.